What’s happened, the UK Supreme Court Decision.

 FCA policy statement.

 The Financial Conduct Authority (“FCA”) released its final policy statement on commission related arrangements, setting out how the redress scheme is to be applied by firms.
+On 8 May 2026, following legal challenges to the scheme, the FCA issued further guidance for firms and customers.

 What this means for you.

-You can find more information about the legal challenges here: Legal challenges to motor finance compensation scheme - update for firms and consumers.
+You can find more information about the legal challenges here: Legal challenges to motor finance compensation scheme - update for firms and consumers and about the partial suspension of the redress scheme here: Motor finance scheme partially suspended | FCA.

 If you have a non-purchase (lease) agreement.